Chia-Network/chialisp-web/docs/puzzles/pooling.md

 )
 ```

 This line may look complex, but it's doing something fairly simplistic.
-It is calculating the coin ID of the reward coin it is claiming by manually calculating the parent info from the `POOL_REWARD_PREFIX` and `pool_reward_height`.
+It is calculating the coin ID of the reward coin it is claiming by manually calculating the parent id from the `POOL_REWARD_PREFIX` and `pool_reward_height`.

 Why do we have to do this?
 The manual calculation is due to the fact that this singleton may have other payments made to it.
 Right now, since we are lending our singleton to the pool, we don't want the singleton to be able to claim those rewards.
 We specifically only want the pool to be able to claim pool rewards that are generated from farming.
-Since we know these rewards have a `parent_coin_info` that is a [special format](https://chialisp.com/docs/coin_lifecycle#farming-rewards), we can manually calculate it to ensure that the pool can't lie to us and pass in the ID of a non-reward coin.
+Since we know these rewards have a `parent_coin_id` that is a [special format](https://chialisp.com/docs/coin_lifecycle#farming-rewards), we can manually calculate it to ensure that the pool can't lie to us and pass in the ID of a non-reward coin.

 Let's take a look at this section here: